 You can use it the next day, or really, whenever.
 It’s frozen, so it’ll last for a while.

 In addition to enhancing the texture of tofu, freezing also creates pours which makes pressing the tofu really easy.
-The pours also help with getting marinades and sauces to penetrate and effectively be absorbed by the tofu.
+The pours also help with getting marinades and sauces to penetrate efficiently to be absorbed by the tofu.